 Social is no longer just a space for discussion and the sharing of personal content, it’s now an established channel for remarketing, prospective customer acquisition, and engaging existing customers to support retention.
 Despite this, it is still undeniably a form of push marketing, meaning it naturally occupies and operates in the earlier stages of the path to purchase.

-So, we are left with a channel that has enormous potential in both performance and scale, but one that is rife with uncertainties around the future of tracking, reporting & optimisation.
+So, we are left with a channel that has enormous potential in both performance and scale, but one that is rife with uncertainties around the future of tracking, reporting & optimization.
 With ongoing macro shocks and platform changes, operating at maximum efficiency and reacting quickly to changes is more important now than ever before.
 The solution?
-Operating on a performance based model.
+Operating on a performance-based model.

 The key benefit of operating on such a model is that the risk is taken away from advertisers.
 Additionally, because the advertisers will only pay on successful transactions, our goals are directly aligned with theirs, namely drive as many conversions as possible.

 So how do we deliver certainty in such uncertain times within a notoriously volatile channel?
 Ultimately, our approach is centered around a considered audience strategy, integrated creative approach and feed-based strategies which combine to create a truly cross-channel approach.